mvolkmann/blog/src/ocaml.md

 It's a bit odd that it hold source files rather than executables created by a build process.

+It is common to have a file in the `bin` directory named `main.ml`, but that name is not required.
+It is also common to end files in the `bin` directory with an expression that begins with `let () =`.
+This is similar to the main function in other programming languages.

 The `lib` directory is the preferred location for source files that define reusable functions.
 One reason is that Dune supports implementing unit tests